-Why are ants in our homes and especially, my stack of chocolate?
+How did ants always find their way in our house and especially, my stack of chocolate?
 Why do tigers have large claws and teeth that maul deer?
-Why do people seem to hoard more things than they can use?
 Questions like these haunted me as I was growing up.
-I wanted to understand animal and human behavior.

 Learning about the theory of evolution and survival of the fittest helped put everything into perspective.
-Ants went from being annoying creatures that got into everything in our house to fascinating creatures with incredible social structures and behaviors; tigers went from vicious killers to magnificent creatures struggling to survive; people went from being greedy hoarders to slaves of evolution.
+Ants went from being annoying creatures that got into everything in our house to fascinating creatures with complex social structures and behaviors; and tigers went from vicious killers to magnificent creatures struggling to survive.
 At the same time, finding answers to these questions led to more questions: Why are ants and tigers different?
-Why do ants have colonies, and why are tigers’ loners?
+Why do ants have colonies, while tigers are loners?

+Carefully thinking about the world around us as we question the things we see, hear and read leads us to thinking critically.
+Critical thinking as an essential skill that individuals need to develop.

-In conservation biology, I challenge students to think outside of the material that they learned, to question it, question the methodology of the studies we read and to think critically about the subject, rather than accepting that it must be good because it’s been published.
-For practice, I encouraged them to challenge not only challenge each other’s ideas, but also my ideas.
-I turned it into a game and showed them that I welcomed it to a) set an example and show them how to deal with challenges in a productive way and b) to encourage a positive supportive environment where challenges were a way to help you develop your thinking.
-It worked.
-There was some hesitation in the earlier tutorials, but by the end, some groups were having very lively and fruitful discussions, challenging each other and trying to understand where the other person was coming from.
+I challenge students to think outside of the material that they read, to question it, question the methodology and to think critically about the subject, rather than accepting that it must be good because it was published.
+For practice, I encouraged students to challenge not only each other’s ideas, but also my ideas.
+I turned it into a game and showed them that I welcomed their challenge to a) set an example and show them how to deal with challenges in a productive way and b) encourage a positive supportive environment where challenges were a way to help you develop your thinking.
+It worked!
+There was some hesitation in the earlier tutorials, but by the end, students had lively and fruitful discussions by challenging each other and trying to understand where the other person was coming from.

-Creating this sort of a safe environment is crucial for developing critical thinking skills in students.
-Again, in conservation biology, I wanted to encourage a lively discussion, but also wanted to ensure that students were respectful of each other’s ideas and opinions.
-In the first ten minutes of the first class I made it very clear that the environment that I was trying to create was one of mutual respect and understanding – not just between the students and myself, but also between fellow students.
+While I wanted to encourage a lively discussion, I also wanted to ensure that students were respectful of each other’s ideas and opinions.
+Creating this type of safe environment is crucial for developing critical thinking skills.
+So, in the first ten minutes of the first tutorial I made it very clear that the environment that I was trying to create was one of mutual respect and understanding – not just between the students and myself, but also between fellow students.
 I taught three sections.
-The first and last section were open to discussions after the initial speech about creating a safe space, but it was a pain to get students in my middle section to speak out.
+The first and last sections were open to discussions after the initial speech about creating a safe space, but it was a pain to get students in my middle section to speak out.
 Initially, I thought they just needed some time to get used to each other and that they would start participating in a week or two.
-After three weeks, they were still hesitant.
-So, after the third tutorial, I asked them if there was anything I could do to encourage participation since the entire point of the tutorials was participation and developing critical thinking skills.
-A few students came up to me and mentioned that they were hesitant to participate because they were worried that they might offend people whose opinions differed from theirs.
+But, after three weeks, they were still hesitant.
+So, I asked them what I could do to encourage participation since that was the entire point of the tutorials.
+A few students came up to me, after class, and mentioned that they were hesitant to participate because they were worried that they might offend people whose opinions differed from their own.